jmoon018/rshell-unit-tester/README.md

 5) ./autograder**</b>
 </p>

 <h5>** Ensure that you are inside the bin folder, then type ./autograder.
-It may not work if you run it from root ../bin or the root folder</h5>
+It may not work if you run it from ../bin or the root folder</h5>

 <h1><a name="howToUseTag">How To Use</a></h1>

 <p>Navigate to your <i>bin</i> folder and then type ./autograder when you are ready to run the program.<p>
 <p>To change the test cases, navigate to the <i>tests</i> folder, open the <i>input</i> file and add a command you want to test.
 Make sure that each command has its own separate line.
-Don't leave an extra, empty line or else it the program
+Don't leave an extra, empty line or else the program
 may give you a "fail" for that 'test.'</p>

 <h1><a name="bugsTag">Known Bugs/Limitations</a></h1>
 <ol>
-    <li>Testing is lacking, so many bugs arise</li>
+    <li>Testing is minimal so far, and thus this program might contain a lot of bugs</li>
     <li>Has no protection against cheating, yet</li>
     <li>Does not check if the environment is correct. eg: if you change directories, the program won't actually
         do a "pwd" check to ensure it worked.
 This should be an easy fix</li>